mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-op-amps-for-noobs.md

 For that, we'll need the fourth of the four component types I listed in the
 intro: _operational amplifiers_, or op-amps for short.
-I won't go into _how_ an op-amp works - partly because I don't actually know myself; partly because this article is already too large and has taken too long to write, so I have to draw the line somewhere - but will cover _what they do_, and how we can coerce their behaviour into something useful & controllable.
+I won't go into _how_ an op-amp works - partly because I don't actually know myself; partly because this article series is already too large and has taken too long to write, so I have to draw the line somewhere - but will cover _what they do_, and how we can coerce their behaviour into something useful & controllable.